-Battery Recycling Depot
+Battery Recycling Locations

 Battery recycling is a recycling activity aimed at reducing the number of batteries being disposed as municipal solid waste.
 Batteries contain a number of heavy metals and toxic chemicals; their dumping has raised concern over risks of soil contamination and water pollution.